mjclobo/CWT_Multi/README.md

 constituent filters from the constituents analysis.

-Note that due to two-way, three-way, and higher beating interactions between tidal constituents, the results must be interpreted partly by understanding these interactions and their manifestations in the results.
+Note that due to two-way, three-way, and higher beating interactions between tidal constituents, the analysis output must be interpreted partly by understanding these interactions and their manifestations in the results.